Brian Schatz: State chairman

-Lieutenant Governor (2010–12)
+Lieutenant Governor (2010–2012)

 2010 election

 On January 10, 2010, Schatz announced his candidacy for lieutenant governor of Hawaii.
 His campaign priorities included the creation of clean-energy jobs, public education, and technological improvements in the public sector.
 He also declared his support for Hawaii House Bill 444, which would have allowed same-sex civil unions in Hawaii but was vetoed by Republican Governor Linda Lingle.
 A number of Hawaii labor unions endorsed Schatz for lieutenant governor in the Democratic primary, held on September 18, 2010.
 Schatz won the nomination with 34.8% of the vote, and thus became Neil Abercrombie's running mate in the November general election.
+In November 2010, the Abercrombie-Schatz ticket defeated the Republican ticket of Duke Aiona and Lynn Finnegan.

 Tenure

-On December 6, 2010, Schatz was inaugurated as Hawaii's 11th lieutenant governor alongside Abercrombie, who had defeated Republican incumbent Lieutenant Governor Duke Aiona in the gubernatorial election.
-Hawaii State Supreme Court Associate Justice James E. Duffy, Jr. administered the oath of office at the Coronation Pavilion on the grounds of ʻIolani Palace.
+On December 6, 2010, Schatz was inaugurated as Hawaii's 11th lieutenant governor alongside Abercrombie.

 U.S. Senate (2012–present)

 Appointment

 Shortly before Senator Daniel Inouye died on December 17, 2012, he dictated a letter to Governor Neil Abercrombie asking that U.S. Representative Colleen Hanabusa be appointed to finish his term.

 Hawaii law on interim appointments to the U.S. Senate requires the governor to choose from three candidates selected by the party of the previous officeholder.
 On December 26, 2012, the Hawaii Democratic Party nominated Schatz, Hanabusa, and deputy director of the Hawaii Department of Land and Natural Resources Esther Kia'aina.
 The same day, Abercrombie appointed Schatz, despite Inouye's request.
 Later that night, Schatz accompanied President Barack Obama back to Washington, D.C. on Air Force One.
-On December 27 Schatz was sworn in as a senator by Vice President Joe Biden.

-Schatz's appointment to Inouye's seat on December 27, 2012, made him the senior senator from Hawaii (Mazie Hirono, who had been elected to the other Senate seat that November to replace retiring Senator Daniel Akaka, took office one week later on January 3, 2013).
-He became only the sixth person to represent Hawaii in the U.S. Senate, and only the second who was not Asian American, after Oren E. Long (1959–1963).
+On December 27, Schatz was sworn in as a senator by Vice President Joe Biden.
+He became only the sixth person to represent Hawaii in the U.S. Senate, and only the second who was not Asian American, after Oren E. Long.